 - one other representative of the school council elected for the purpose by the school council

-- two representatives of the group, or body proposing the fundraising activity, and
+- 2 representatives of the group, or body proposing the fundraising activity

 - the principal.

 The committee must consider the proposed fundraising activity and make a recommendation to the school council about whether the activity should be approved.

 As part of the school council approval process, it is recommended that the school council and the organising school community member(s), or parents’ club, discuss how the funds raised will be spent.
 This is to determine what is in the best interests of the school.
 The agreed purpose (e.g. install shade sails, upgrade the library books or computers, or to augment school funds) must be included in the minutes of the school council meeting at which the fundraising activity is approved.